bilke/Craft-Docs/source/overview/sections.rst

 Sections
 ========

-:doc:`Entries <entries>` in Craft belong to **sections**.
+Each section stores a new channel of :ref:`entries <entries>`, with its own set of fields tailored to the needs of the content, and its own URL format.

+Craft Core allows you to have one section.
+It's already created for you by default (“Blog”), but you can customize that if you'd like (perhaps you’d prefer “News” instead), or delete it altogether.
+If the site also has a need for a “Case Studies” section, for example, you would need to buy :ref:`/packages/publishpro` to lift the one-section restriction.

 You can manage your sections by going to Settings → Sections.
-From there you can edit existing sections and add new ones.
 Each section gets the following settings:

 * Name
 * Handle